-COOPERATIVE WORK EXPERIENCE ECE 199 3 Credits/Units
+CooperativeWorkExperienceECE 1991-3 Credits/Units

-Prerequisite: ECE 121, 209 and 210, and consent of Instructional Unit.
 Supervised work experience in an approved job.
 Completion of specific learning objectives and employer evaluations.
 Completion of, or concurrent in, HDEV 195, 198, or 200 required.
 [GE]

-EXPERIENCES FOR CHILDREN LEARNING YOUNG Ш ECE 211 3 Credits/Units
+Learning Experiences For Young Children II ECE 211 3 Credits/Units